originphp/website/source/docs/development/dockerized-development-environment.md

 When it asks you for the password type in **root**, then copy and paste the following sql to create the database and grant permissions to a user.

-> You can also acces the MySql server using any database management application using `localhost` port `3306`.
-Windows users can use [Sequel Pro](https://www.sequelpro.com/) or Mac users can use [Heidi SQL](https://www.heidisql.com/).
+> You can also access the MySql server using any database management application using `localhost` port `3306`.
+Mac users can use [Sequel Pro](https://www.sequelpro.com/) or Windows users can use [Heidi SQL](https://www.heidisql.com/).

 ### Configuring PostgreSQL in Docker